reiver/raft-format/README.md

 </svg>
 ```

+It is a simple format.
+You might even be able to figure out the format just by looking at this (and other) examples.

 Now that we have a real example of a **zarf** file, let's look at the structure of it.

 ### Magic-Bytes